reedacartwright/village_bounding_boxes/README.md

 When the game checks if an AABB contains a point, it uses double-closed intervals.
 This means that a point on the edge of an AABB is considered in the AABB regardless of which edge it is on.
-This is in contrast with the way block positions work and the way the game checks if two AABB intersect.
+This is in contrast with the way block positions work and the way the game checks if two AABBs intersect.

 Consider a stone block at (0, 0, 0).
 An armor stand placed on top of the stone block will have an entity position of (0.5m, 1.0m, 0.5m) and an AABB